 What you should know about earbuds under $20

 If you’re in the market for earbuds under $20, there are bound to be some significantly cut corners.
 Unfortunately, the sound quality isn’t going to blow anyone’s socks off.
 Now, relative to what you’re paying, all of these options are impressive but none of them can hold a candle to something like the RHA MA650, which will run you more than double our $20 limit.

-However, one of the most important factors when it comes to earbuds is seal and fit.
+One of the most important factors when it comes to earbuds is seal and fit.
 A cogent seal will vastly improve sound quality because it isolates you from ambient noise.
 Bass reproduction is the first to go when a seal isn’t formed to the ear.
 By allowing external noise in, you’re degrading the overall sound quality of your earbuds, because of auditory masking.
 Investing in third-party ear tips will vastly improve sound quality.